silent-mobius/Bash_Script/99_homework/Aunt_Marys_cake_of_permissions.md

 1. Read Below:

 - a.create a script that will scan whole os and will count amount of files that belongs to your user.
-- b add to prvious script validation - only user with your ID can run script all the others should be denied.
+- b. add to prvious script validation - only user with your ID can run script all the others should be denied.
 - c. another feature to add the script: count also all hidden files in whole file system.

 2. Read Below: